As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 10. What transitions did you make this year?

 Did you start a new job?
 Or go through a breakup?
-What chapter in your life turned a page this past year and what have you learned during the process?
+What chapter in your life turned a page this past year, and what did you learn?

 11. When did you learn from a failure?

-It takes courage to acknowledge your failures without letting them define you, but doing so helps with self-acceptance and it will encourage you to get used to finding the lessons in your mistakes.
+It takes courage to acknowledge your failures without letting them define you, but doing so helps with self-acceptance and encourages you to get used to finding the lessons in your mistakes.

-There are many well-known people who found success through failure.
+Many well-known people found success through failure.
 One thing you can always learn from your mistakes is that they’re not the end of the road.

 To overcome your failure, you need to evaluate and alter your approach.
-In doing so, your failure will teach you that you have to embrace change to be successful.
+In doing so, your failure will teach you to embrace change to be successful.
 What changes do you need to embrace in the coming year?

 12. Did you do your best?

-Surely you will be able to think of some times when you did your best and other times when you didn’t.
+Indeed, you can think of times when you did your best and others when you didn’t.
 Think about the circumstances that were preventing you from not giving your all to a task and what the consequences were.

 What did you do in situations where you did your best and failed?
 Asking yourself if you did your best will help you compassionately accept your failures.